dsw88/fhe-assignment-alexa-skill/README.md

 This project is a Crazy Friday project of the Office of IT (OIT) at Brigham Young University.
 Crazy Friday is OIT's R&D time.

-My family keep our assignment schedule previously in a Google Spreadsheet but even that felt cumbersome compared to the amazing ease of use and almost fritionless voice interface experience of the Amazon Echo.
+My family kept our assignment schedule previously in a Google Spreadsheet but even that felt cumbersome compared to the amazing ease of use and almost fritionless voice interface experience of the Amazon Echo.